LunarKnights/SirDigsAlot/README.md

-# LKRoverApp
+# SirDigsAlot
-The primary code for controlling the Lunar Knights Mars Mining Robot.
+The codebase for the Lunar Knights Mars Mining Robot.

-The Lunar Knights application will likely contain a few different packages.
+This contains the code for autonomy for the robot, remote teleoperation, and some facilities for testing.

 //Needs Update